sapcc/kubernetes-the-hard-way/docs/03-auth-configs.md

 In this lab you will setup the necessary authentication configs to enable Kubernetes clients to bootstrap and authenticate using RBAC (Role-Based Access Control).

+The following should be done on the gateway else the file has to be transported first.

 ## Download and Install kubectl

 The kubectl client will be used to generate kubeconfig files which will be consumed by the kubelet and kube-proxy services.